mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

   be deducted from your Additional Minutes quota immediately after your purchase of additional minutes.

+## Storage subscription

+Each project is subject to a storage quota.
+When a project exceeds the default 10 GiB quota, or its allocated storage, it is locked.
+For more details, see [Usage Quotas].

+To unlock a project you must [buy more storage](#buy-more-storage).
+You can allocate more storage to a group or personal namespace by buying a storage add-on subscription.
+A storage subscription provides an additional 10 GiB space and is renewed annually.
+You can buy multiple storage subscriptions per namespace.

+### Buy more storage

+To purchase more storage for either a personal or group namespace:

+1. Log in to GitLab.com.
+1. From either your personal homepage or the group's page, go to **Settings > Usage Quotas**.
+1. For each locked project, total by how much its **Usage** exceeds the free quota and purchased storage.
+You must purchase the storage increment that exceeds this total.
+1. Click **Purchase more storage** and you are taken to the Customers Portal.
+1. Click **Add new subscription**.
+1. Scroll to **Purchase add-on subscriptions** and select **Buy storage subscription**.
+1. In the **Subscription details** section select the name of the user or group from the dropdown.
+1. Enter the desired quantity of storage packs.
+1. In the **Billing information** section select the payment method from the dropdown.
+1. Select the **Privacy Policy** and **Terms of Service** checkbox.
+1. Select **Buy subscription**.
+1. Log out of the Customers Portal.
+1. Switch back to the GitLab.com tab and refresh the page.

+The **Purchased storage available** total is incremented by the amount purchased.
+All locked projects are unlocked and their excess usage is deducted from the additional storage.

 ## Customers portal

 GitLab provides a [customer portal](../index.md#customers-portal) where you can